 The IACUC is guided by the principles set forth in the Laboratory's Assurance between Brookhaven Science Associates, LLC (BSA) and the Department of Health and Human Services (DHHS).
 This Assurance defines the responsibilities of the Office of Research Administration (ORA).
 The IACUC follows policies and procedures as outlined in the IACUC Policies and Procedures Manual and research is conducted according to the Animal Care and Use Program.
 Other BNL or federal approvals may also be required including one at the Director's level.

 The Standards Based Management System (SBMS) for Animal Research is a step by step guide for Principal Investigators conducting research with laboratory animals.
-Instructions for submitting protocols to the IACUC are detailed on the SBMS and the applications forms are found below.
+Instructions for submitting protocols to the IACUC are detailed on the SBMS and the application forms are found below.
 The forms should be submitted electronically to IACUC@bnl.gov.

 Protocols are reviewed under the following review processes: